ceph/ceph-container/CONTRIBUTING.md

 ### The concept of staging
-Special tooling has been built to collect all source files with appropriate overrides into a unique staging directory for each flavor (each flavor is also specified by a target architecture to support ARM platforms).
+Special tooling has been built to collect all source files with appropriate overrides into a unique staging directory for each flavor (each staging directory is also specified by a target architecture).
 From a staging directory, containers can be built directly from the `<staging>/daemon-base/` and `<staging>/daemon/` image directories.
 Additionally, developers can inspect a staging directory's files to view exactly what will be (or has been) built into the container images.
 Additionally, in order to maintain a core source base that is as reusable as